VedantGhodke/Language-Guided-Navigation-3D/README.md

 python setup.py develop --all
 ```

-We recommend downloading the test scenes and running the example script as described [here](https://github.com/facebookresearch/habitat-lab/blob/v0.1.5/README.md#installation) to ensure the installation of Habitat-Sim and Habitat-Lab was successful.
+I recommend downloading the test scenes and running the example script as described [here](https://github.com/facebookresearch/habitat-lab/blob/v0.1.5/README.md#installation) to ensure the installation of Habitat-Sim and Habitat-Lab was successful.
 Now you can clone this repository and install the rest of the dependencies:

 ```bash
 git clone git@github.com:jacobkrantz/VLN-CE.git